BourgonLaurent/pyParker/README.md

 ## Credits

-Data taken from [Laughing Place](http://laughingplace.com), there's a way to take them from Disney directly.
+Data taken from [Laughing Place](http://laughingplace.com), there's a way to take them from Disney directly, it will come one day.

 ## Licensing